adrian-vasquez-dev/PrestonRichardsonatMyHomeGroup/README.md

 Download project folder and click on index.html file to start up website

-See MP4 Files for video demo
+See screenshots or MP4 Files for video demo

 #Prerequisites